 What Should You do If You Are Considering Separation or Divorce?

 A good first step is to organize and put together copies of all your important financial documents.
 A top priority is proof of both your current income and your spouse’s current income, such as tax returns, recent paystubs, or banking records.
-The court will also need proof of the value of all marital property and the amount of any marital debts as of the date of filing, so it is important to have statements that are as close as possible to that date.
+The court will also need proof of the value of all marital assets and the amount of any marital debts as of the date of filing, so it is important to have statements that are as close as possible to that date.
 You can reduce your legal fees by gathering and assembling this information yourself rather than having your attorney do it.

 Compile a detailed list of all marital and non-marital assets owned by you and your spouse, including debts.
-Marital property is generally any property or debt acquired during the marriage that exists as of the date of filing for divorce.
+Marital property is generally any assets or debt acquired during the marriage that exists as of the date of filing for divorce.
 A great deal of time is usually spent in identifying the marital and non-marital assets.
 The early creation of a comprehensive list will save you time and money.
-Having this list at the start of the action will allow your attorney to formulate a strategy to provide your desired result as to property/debt division.
+Having this list at the start of the action will allow your attorney to formulate a strategy to provide your desired result as to assets/debt division.